 How to make Vietnamese grilled chicken

-(More details in the printable recipe below).
+(More details are in the printable recipe below).

 - Butterfly (cut horizontally) each chicken thigh.